rafael-xmr/fcmp-plus-plus-optimization-competition-private/README.md

 @jberman:monero.social on Matrix.
 We will approve dependencies on a case-by-case basis.

-8) Submissions must not rely on tables built at time of compilation.
+8) The total maximum source code size is 1 million bytes.

-9) Submissions may build a cache and store it in a static at runtime.
+9) Submissions which rely on tables/caches built at time of compilation must contain code to deterministically reproduce those tables.
+This code must be able to be called at runtime.

-The time to build the cache will be counted as part of the time for the benchmark to execute however.
+This reproduction code is counted towards the total code size.
+If a table/cache cannot be built at compile time, then the time to build the table will be included in the total runtime, amortized over 10 thousand calls.

 10) Submissions must pass the provided test suite and run with the provided benchmark.